A small price for safety and performance

 - Triggers traffic information services (TIS-B only available in U.S.)

 - Low cost and light weight

 - Dimensions: 1.2" x 3.6" x 2.5"

 - Typical Current Consumption: at 14V – 0.1A

 - Operating Temperature: -40˚C to +70˚C

 - Connector: GPS - 9 way D type, Antenna - 5V phantom power - QMA male

 - Interface Protocol: NMEA

 - Compliance: C112e, C166b, DO-160G

-The TN72 does not come with an antenna included.
+The TN72 kit has an install kit and manual included, but it does NOT come with an antenna.
 It is compatible with any GPS antenna approved to ETSO C190 or C114a.
 Where a non-TSO'd antenna is used, the antenna must include an integral amplifier with gain of not less than 20dB.
-The recommended antenna is the Trig TA70.
+The recommended antennas are the Trig TA50 or TA70.
 RG400 or RG142 is the recommended antenna cable.